 Donations or Gifts to Charity and Teaching for Charity

-The question comes up from time to time about the tax deductibility of payments to charities
+The question comes up from time to time about the tax deductibility of payments to, or teaching for, charities

 Teaching a Class for Charity